Explore Our Lands

 How to Get There

-Marblemount Conservation Area is located three miles west of the town of Marblemount on Highway 20.
+Marblemount Conservation Area is located 3 miles west of the town of Marblemount on Highway 20.
 Look for the private road labeled Ponder Roses on the Skagit River side of the road.
 Visitors can park at the gravel area just before the gate.
 Walk down the driveway behind the gate, and take the first left.
 Pass a tall metal shed on your right and continue on until you see the trail split.
-This is the beginning of the loop; either direction will take you to the river.
+This is the beginning of the loop trail; either direction will take you to the river.

 Property Photos